Efficient Inference for Large Language Model-based Generative Recommendation: Appendix

-\textbf{Hyper-parameter Analysis.} \textbf{1) Effect of alignment strength $\alpha$.} Figure~\ref{fig:tree_attn_speedup} (b) and (c) presents the results indicating the impact of alignment strength on AtSpeed-R. As the value of $\alpha$ increases, the overall trend of accept steps exhibits an upward trajectory, which validates the necessity of alignment to improve the performance. \textbf{2) Effect of draft length $\gamma$.} Figure~\ref{fig:hp_gamma} presents the impact of varying $\gamma$ on the performance of AtSpeed.
+\textbf{2) Effect of draft length $\gamma$.} Figure~\ref{fig:hp_gamma} presents the impact of varying $\gamma$ on the performance of AtSpeed.
 Despite acceptance generally increases with $\gamma$, speedup does not consistently improve with $\gamma$.
 The trend of speedup in relation to $\gamma$ is influenced by draft beam size parameter $N$.
 Specifically, when $N$ is small, speedup tends to increase with $\gamma$; conversely, when $N$ is large, speedup tends to decrease with $\gamma$.
 This variation is primarily attributed to the computational overhead during the draft phase, which escalates with larger beam size, thereby diminishing the acceleration benefits.
 The key determinant of the draft phase's computational cost is the constraint search process.

 \textbf{Case Study.} As shown in Figure~\ref{fig:prefilling}, our proposed methodology achieves a significant reduction in decoding time.
 Since the prefilling time is the same between target LLM with and without SD, AtSpeed boosts the LLM decoding by reducing the percentage of decoding by 58\% ($N$=1), 37\% ($N$=10), and 23\% ($N$=20).